How to Encourage More People to Learn CPR and Emergency Skills

 9. Online

-Incorporating online learning options can make CPR training more accessible to people who may not be able to attend in-person sessions.
+Incorporating online learning options can make CPR training more accessible to people who may not be able to attend sessions.
 Utilize user-friendly online courses, like MyCPR NOW, with modules, video tutorials, and quizzes.

 Motivating People to Learn CPR